s0159140/HumanActivityRecognition/Codebook.md

 (*) Acceleration and Jerk are measured as gravitational units (g)

 The time and frequency domain labels are augmented with a tag "Mean" or "StandardDeviation".
+The unit of measure for the means is the same as the corresponding label in above table.
+The Standard Deviation values are dimensionless